-The Rainfall Index programs and the Vegetation Index 508(h) program are not codified in the C.F.R.
+The Rainfall Index plans 508(h) programs are not codified in the C.F.R.

 C. Duration

 The apiculture, annual forage, and pasture, rangeland, forage programs will continue until cancelled by FCIC or no premium rate is filed for the crop.